Belgian Malinois

 Overall, the Belgian Malinois is a highly capable and versatile breed that excels at a wide range of tasks.
 They are best suited to experienced owners who can provide them with the exercise, training, and mental stimulation that they require.

-Vital Stats & Physical appearance of Belgian Malinois
+Vital Stats of Belgian Malinois

 Some of the Vital Stats of Belgian Malinois: